-Ground freight keeps the enormous transportation process moving, collecting goods from ports, railways, and airports and carrying out short journeys to distribute goods to their next or final destination.
+Ground freight keeps the enormous transportation process moving throughout the supply chain, collecting goods from ports, railways, and airports and carrying out short journeys to distribute goods to their next or final destination.

-The history of drayage goes back many years, and modern technology has transformed how we do business.
+The history of the drayage industry goes back many years.
+Drayage companies using the drayage process, combined with modern technology, has transformed how we do business.
 A reliable freight broker can arrange container drayage to pick up goods at specific locations at precise times, track the goods through every step of the journey, and ensure all your documentation is correct.